zariiii9003/vblf/docs/index.rst

 .. code-block:: python

-   from blf.can import CanMessage from blf.writer import BlfWriter
+   from vblf.can import CanMessage from vblf.writer import BlfWriter

    # Create a new BLF file
    with BlfWriter("output.blf") as writer: